yaweli/pipi/README.md

 ### routine utilities
-in addition to the GTM own utility (like %RO/%RI/%RD/%RSE/....) the m framework come with a set of % utility routines. part of them are the source of the framework engiand other part is the mumps general utility
+in addition to the GTM own utility (like %RO/%RI/%RD/%RSE/....) the m framework come with a set of % utility routines. part of them are the source of the framework engine and other part is the mumps general utility
 routines:

 routine name | description